visgl/loaders.gl/modules/core/docs/api-reference/select-loader.md

 A core feature of loaders.gl is the ability to automatically select an appropriate loader for a specific resource among a list of candidate loaders.
 This feature is built-in to the `parse` and `load` functions, but applications can also access this feature directly through the `selectLoader` API.

-Loader selection heuristics are based on both filename (url) extensions as well as comparison of initial data content against known headers for each file format.
+Loader selection heuristics are based on:

+- Filename (or url) extensions
+- MIME types (extracted from `Response` `content-type` headers or `Blob.type`/`File.type` fields)
+- Initial data - for certain inputs, the intial bytes can be compared against known headers for the candidate loaders.
+(Does not work for `Response`/`Stream`/`AsyncIterator` data).

 `selectLoader` is also aware of the [loader registry](docs/api-reference/core/register-loaders.md).
 If no loaders are provided (by passing in a falsy value such as `null`) `selectLoader` will search the list of pre-registered loaders.